Bowfish/truffle-ws-migrate-test/README.md

 # truffle-ws-migrate-test

-Test for truffle websocket migration
+Test for Truffle websocket migration

 ## Setup of poadevnet